Poland in the Eurovision Song Contest 2016

-Poland participated in the Eurovision Song Contest 2016 with the song "Color of Your Life" written by Andy Palmer and Kamil Varen.
+Poland was represented at the Eurovision Song Contest 2016 with the song "Color of Your Life" written by Andy Palmer and Kamil Varen.
 The song was performed by Michał Szpak.
 The Polish broadcaster Telewizja Polska (TVP) first announced in October 2015 that the Polish entry for the 2016 contest in Stockholm, Sweden would be selected through an internal selection.
 However, the broadcaster later decided to organise the national final Krajowe Eliminacje 2016 in order to select the Polish entry.
 The national final took place on 5 March 2016 and featured nine entries.
 "Color of Your Life" performed by Michał Szpak was selected as the winner after gaining 35.89% of the public vote.

 Poland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2016.
 Performing during the show in position 2, "Color of Your Life" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 14 May.
 It was later revealed that Poland placed sixth out of the 18 participating countries in the semi-final with 151 points.
-In the final, Poland performed in position 12 and placed eighth out of the 26 participating countries, scoring 229 points, from the start was 7 points.
+In the final, Poland performed in position 12 and placed eighth out of the 26 participating countries, scoring 229 points.